erykjj/jwlmanager/README.txt

     -   Full Title - complete title

 Right-clicking on a line in the Notes or Annotations categories will bring up a window with a preview of the selected items, provided there aren’t too many.
+The ID of each note is provided for reference.

 If you modify an archive and intend to use the results to re-import into JW Library, make sure to save it (with a new name).
-KEEP A BACKUP of your original .jwlibrary file in case you need to restore after messing up ;-)
+KEEP A BACKUP of your original .jwlibrary archive in case you need to restore after messing up ;-)

 Add

 For Favorites only.
 Used for adding a Bible translation to your favorites, since there is no direct way of doing that in the JW Library app itself.
-Make sure the Bible translation you add exists in the selected language, as strange things can happen if it does not.
-Let me know if a language is missing from the drop-down selection.
+Make sure the Bible translation you add exists in the selected language (as strange things can happen if it does not).
+Let me know if a required language is missing from the drop-down selection.

 Delete